Identity, Tradition, Sovereignty: History

 To form a political group in the European Parliament, there needed to be 20 MEPs from six different states (subsequently increased to 25 MEPs from seven states, for the 2009 session).
-The accession of Bulgaria and Romania brought into the European Parliament a number of new far-right MEPs providing sufficient numbers to form a far right group.
-Incentives for forming a group are approximately €1 million in public funds and guaranteed seats on the committees of the European Parliament.
+The accession of Bulgaria and Romania brought into the European Parliament a number of new far-right MEPs, providing sufficient numbers to create a far-right group.
+Incentives for creating a group are approximately €1 million in public funds and guaranteed seats on the committees of the European Parliament.
 There were concerns in other parties about public funds and influence going towards a group with such an ideology.
 Despite attempts to block the group's formation, it was formed on 15 January 2007.
-However other MEPs successfully blocked ITS from gaining positions on Parliamentary committees, including two vice-presidencies, despite normally being entitled to them.
+However, other MEPs successfully blocked ITS from gaining positions on Parliamentary committees, including two vice-presidencies, despite normally being entitled to them.

-The largest component was France's National Front and its chairman in the Parliament, Bruno Gollnisch, was chair of the ITS group.
-The National Front had previous allied with other far right groups in the 1980s.
+The largest component was the French National Front and its chairman in the Parliament, Bruno Gollnisch, was chair of the ITS group.
+The National Front had previous allied with other far-right groups, beginning in the 1980s.
 Following the Bulgarian European Parliament elections, the group gained two more Ataka MEPs, Slavcho Binev and Desislav Chukolov.

 The PRM announced on 8 November 2007 that it would withdraw its five members from the group on 12 November 2007 over comments made by Alessandra Mussolini over the expulsion of Romanian criminals from Italy in early November 2007, thus dooming the parliamentary group to falter less than a year after its creation.
 Andreas Mölzer stated in an interview with Die Presse that the group was searching for other MEPs who might join their group to save it.
-Other MEPs had already welcomed the prospect of the group's demise with Alyn Smith MEP stating that it "warms the heart" to watch them arguing amongst themselves.
+Other MEPs had already welcomed the prospect of the group's demise, with Alyn Smith MEP stating that it "warms the heart" to watch them arguing among themselves.
 During the previous months, the group had failed to act as a coherent political faction.

 It was announced that the group had been dissolved on 14 November 2007 after four of the five PRM members left the group.